rkishan516/flexible_text/README.md

 - overflow: How to handle text overflow.
 - widgetAlignment: The alignment of inline widgets.
 - widgets: A list of widgets to be inserted into the text.
+- namedWidgets: A map of named widgets to be inserted into the text.
 - richTextSeparator: The character used to separate rich text segments.
 - widgetSeparator: The character used to separate widget placeholders.